mirage/irmin/doc/irmin-pack/design/layered_store.md

 - Calculate (off,len) extents corresponding to adjacent objects and store on disk (size unknown)

-Whether extents reduce the size of the map is currently unknown.
+Whether extents reduce the map size is currently unknown.
 The worst case is if each reachable object is separated from all others, so the number of extents is the same as the number of objects, and the map remains the same size.
-If there are many adjacent reachable objects (the expected case), then using extents should result in a much reduced size for the persistent map.
+If there are many adjacent reachable objects (the expected case), then using extents should result in a much-reduced size for the persistent map.

 We hope the use of extents will make the persistent map sufficently small.
-If the extent-based map file is still "too large", we will then consider further ways to reduce its size.
+If the extent-based map file is still "too large," we will then consider further ways to reduce its size.

-### Possible optimisations
+### Possible Optimisations

 We expect the above design will perform well.
-However, it is possible to make further efficiency improvements, at the cost of increased complexity in the implementation.
-We now describe some potential optimisations.
+However, it is possible to make further efficiency improvements at the cost of increased complexity in the implementation.
+We now describe some potential
+optimisations:

 **Reduce persistent map size further:** The persistent map, from virtual extent offset to real offset, is far from arbitrary (it is monotonic, for example).
-This should make it easy to compress, if the size of the map is considered too large.
+This should make it easy to compress, if the map's size is considered too large.

 **Reuse object ancestor information:** When we select a commit as the GC root, we calculate the objects reachable from that commit.
-This requires that for each object, we (implicitly or explicitly) calculate the reachable ancestors of that object.
+This requires that for each object, we (implicitly or explicitly) calculate that object's reachable ancestors.
 When it comes to the next GC iteration, we select a later commit.
-However, if one of the objects reachable before, is still reachable, we know that all that object's ancestors are also reachable.
-Rather than repeatedly traverse those ancestors on each GC, we could remember the (offsets of ) ancestors of each object, and reuse this information for the next GC cycle.
+However, if one of the objects reachable before is still reachable, we know that all that object's ancestors are also reachable.
+Rather than repeatedly traversing those ancestors on each GC, we could remember the (offsets of) each object's ancestors and reuse this information for the next GC cycle.

 **Prefer sequential object traversal:** Traversing the object graph during GC involves accessing earlier objects, typically in "random access" fashion.
-We might want to be smarter about this, so that objects are visited (as far as possible) in order of increasing offset on disk.
+We might want to be smarter about this so that objects are visited (as far as possible) in order of increasing offset on disk.
 This takes advantage of the fact that sequential file access is often much quicker than accessing the file randomly.